Electric Vehicles and Clean Energy

 (*9) Electrical engineers will notice, that the effective power Peff relates to the peak power Ppeak in a similar way as the RMS value of an AC signal to its amplitude.
 The "effective value" represents the time variable AC signal by a constant DC value, which has the same effect (power/energy) averaged over a certain time period.

 (*10) Wood as renewable energy?
 Forests in Germany produce some 10 m3/ (10000m2 a) of wood.
-With a specific weight of 625 kg/m3 and a specific energy of 4 kWh/kg (average values for different sorts of wood with 20% or less water content) our wood contains a primary energy of 2.5 kWh/(m2 a).
-With a conventional thermal power plant with a best case efficiency of about 40% this could be converted into some 1 kWh/(m2 a) of electric energy (neglecting the energy required to cultivate the forest and cut the wood), i.e. two orders of magnitude less than wind or solar farms.
-If you intend to completely power your Tesla by this "wood electricity", you should consider to purchase some 2100 m2 of forest.
+With a specific weight of 625 kg/m3 and a specific energy of 4 kWh/kg (average values for different sorts of wood with 20% or less water content), our wood contains a primary energy of 2.5 kWh/(m2 a).
+With a conventional thermal power plant with a best-case efficiency of about 40% this could be converted into some 1 kWh/(m2 a) of electric energy (neglecting the energy required to cultivate the forest and cut the wood), i.e. two orders of magnitude less than wind or solar farms.
+If you intend to completely power your Tesla by this "wood electricity", you should consider purchasing some 2100 m2 of forest.
 Note: Germany has about 1300 m2 per person or 2400 m2 per car.
 Sources: here, here and here.

 (*11) Plants as an alternative form of solar farms?
-Wheat, corn, oilseed rape or other plants transform solar energy into bio mass.
-Rather than eating or feeding these plants, they can be converted into bio fuel or bio gas.
+Wheat, corn, oilseed rape or other plants transform solar energy into biomass.
+Rather than eating or feeding these plants, they can be converted into biofuel or biogas.
 According to (*3), the respective annual primary energy would be in the range of 1 ...
 5 kWh/(m2 a), again neglecting the energy required to grow and process the plants.

-(*12) State of the art Lithium Ion batteries for electric vehicles have a specific weight of 5 kg/kWh = 1 kg/ltr and a lifetime of 2000 ...
+(*12) State-of-the-art Lithium Ion batteries for electric vehicles have a specific weight of 5 kg/kWh = 1 kg/ltr and a lifetime of 2000 ...
 4000 charging cycles.
 End of life is defined as losing more than 20% of the initial capacity.

 (*13) S. P. Michaud: Assessment of the Extra Capacity Required of Alternative Energy Electrical Power Systems to Completely Replace Fossil Fuels, 2021, (full report, summary slides)